Olivia Vivian: Personal life

 Olivia Vivian was born on 13 July 1989 in Perth, Australia.
 Her father, Craig, was a plumber, and her mother, Gillian, is a real estate agent.
 She started gymnastics when she was eight after originally being in ballet.
 Her first gym was Claremont P.C.Y.C, and her first coach was Julia Clapsis.
-Her favourite apparatus is uneven bars.
+Her favourite apparatus was uneven bars.
 Her father died of cancer in 2013.
-She is in a relationship with fellow Australian Ninja Warrior finalist (seasons 1 & 2), Ben Polson.
-In season 4 in 2020, she lost to him by a photo finish at the Power Tower.
-Polson went on to become Australia's first ever Ninja Warrior, while also setting the World Record for conquering the world's highest Warped Wall at 5.8m in just one attempt in 2021, while Vivian became the first woman in Australia to advance to stage 2 of the Grand Final, and did so again in 2021.
+In her spare time Olivia key note speaks at corporate events and hosts Ninja/gymnastics workshops at schools and sports clubs.
+She has a large following across her social channels and creates content to inspire others and motivate young girls to chase their dreams.
+She is an ambassador for Melanoma Institute in honour of her father, and she spends time promoting Funky Monkey Bars in efforts to get kids playing outdoors.

-Elite career (2005-2008)
+Elite career (2005–2008)

 Vivian competed at both the 2005 and 2006 World Championships.
 In 2005, she finished thirteenth on uneven bars, and in 2006, she finished twelfth on uneven bars and sixth with the team.